ygauthie/cs171-project-armed-conflicts/Proposal/Updated Feature List.md

 * World map with country lines, suitable projection, zoom and drag functionality

-* Conflict locations as circles (2 sizes depending on conflict intensity)
+* Conflict locations as circles (two sizes, depending on conflict intensity)

-* Handles events and filters from other elements/sections
+* Filtered according to events and filters from other elements/sections

 ###Temporal plots